takanory/slides/20220429pyconus/index.rst

   2. Activate Incoming Webhooks in the app
   3. Add Webhook to Workspace
 * see: `Sending messages using Incoming Webhooks <https://api.slack.com/messaging/webhooks>`_

+..
+How to generate Webhook URL is as follows....

 1. Create a Slack app
 ---------------------